Assignment 3: String Formatting

 • implementations of the strings.c and printf.c library modules

-• comprehensive tests for both modules in test_strings_printf.c
+• unit tests for both modules in test_strings_printf.c

 • README.md (possibly empty)